After months of buildup, news outlets finally have the chance to report on election results

 “Is this an interview or a debate?”
 Buttigieg said at one point.
 “Can I at least finish the sentence?”

-Trump campaign manager Chris LaCivita, in revealing the banishment, described her as a “gossip columnist” in a post on the social media site X. Palmeri told Williams that she had accurately reported some anxiety within the Trump camp about who was voting early.
+Trump campaign manager Chris LaCivita described her as a “gossip columnist” in a post on the social media site X. Palmeri told Williams she had accurately reported some anxiety within the Trump camp about who was voting early.

 Amazon said Palmeri was replaced at Trump’s Florida headquarters by New York Post reporter Lydia Moynihan.

-Neither Axios or Politico would immediately confirm reports that some of their reporters were similarly banned, and the Trump campaign did not immediately return a call for comment.
+Neither Axios nor Politico would immediately confirm reports that some of their reporters were similarly banned, and the Trump campaign did not immediately return a call for comment.

-The newspaper said early Tuesday that it was unclear whether it will be able to include the feature on its website during election night coverage since it relies on computer systems maintained by engineers at the company, including some who went on strike early Monday.
+As its name suggests, the Needle is a graphic that uses voting results and other calculations to point toward the likelihood of either presidential candidate winning.

-The Needle, as its name suggests, is a graphic that uses voting results and other calculations to point toward the likelihood of either presidential candidate winning.
+At 9 p.m., it rated the race as a tossup, with the chance of winning pushed ever so slightly in Trump's direction.

 David Bauder writes about media for the AP.
 Follow him at http://x.com/dbauder.